-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-The former fireplaces within the property have been removed.
-There is now a gas fire in the living room.
-This was not tested at the time of our inspection, however we have been informed the fire is tested annually.
+Chimney breasts and fireplaces All original fireplaces in the property have been blocked over and are no longer in use.
+It is assumed that the chimneys are adequately vented with the chimneys capped.
+Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.
 Internal decorations Visually inspected.
-The internal decoration is predominately of paint.
-Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Internal decorations incorporate paint, paper, tile and pane finishes.
+Cellars None.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located within a cupboard in the living room.
+The electrical switchgear is located in the hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is assumed to be from the mains supply with the meter appearing to be in a box to the exterior of the property.
+The gas meter is located in the hall cupboard.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a three piece bathroom suite.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water is assumed to be connected to the mains.
+Water piping, where visible, was run in copper and PVC.
+We would highlight that it is possible in a property of this age to have lead pipework still in use but hidden from view.
+A suitably qualified contractor can give further advice in this regard.
+The bathroom fittings incorporate a bath, with shower, WC and wash-hand basin.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-There is a Heatre Sadia water tank within the living room cupboard, which is assumed to be provide hot water within the property although this was not tested.
-Space heating is by way of electric radiators in the bedroom and kitchen and a gas fire within the living room.

-Drainage

-Drainage covers etc. were not lifted.
+Domestic heating is provided by way of a gas fired fired boiler wall mounted within the kitchen with vents by way of a flue to the front wall of the property.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.

+sewer.

-All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
+Drainage is assumed to be connected to the main public